snath-xoc/xarray_loader/README.md

 time+timedelta(timestep)==>valid_time
 ```

 Other than matching forecast to valid time, in training weather data we may want to format data in different ways.
-For example, if it is to simulate irregularly sampled of discontinuous data, it may be desirable to be able stocahstically generate discontinuous paths.
+For example, if it is to simulate irregularly sampled or discontinuous data, it may be desirable to stocahstically generate discontinuous paths.

-Moreover to calculate graph networks we may want a **NearestNeighbour** search based on the radial coordinates:
+Moreover to calculate graph networks we may want a **NearestNeighbour** search per batch based on the radial coordinates:

 ```python!
 x = elev * np.cos(lat) * np.cos(lon)